 U.S. enduring interest and commitment to the people of Zimbabwe has not changed.
 The U.S. stands by the commitments that we made to the people of Zimbabwe at independence in 1980; to work together to promote democratic institutions, equitable economic growth, public health, and food security.

-During the period between 2000 and 2008, the United States took a leading role in condemning the Zimbabwean Government’s increasing assault on human rights and the rule of law, and joined much of the world community in calling for the Government of Zimbabwe to embrace a peaceful democratic evolution.
+The United States plays a leading role in condemning the Zimbabwean Government’s increasing assault on human rights and the rule of law, and joined much of the world community in calling for the Government of Zimbabwe to embrace a peaceful democratic evolution.